-It also helps to find Pro-Forma Earnings per share known as Pro-Forma EPS.
-This calculation is based on normalized, net income that excludes non-recurring expenses.
-Pro-Forma EPS aim is to find the stream of earnings from core operations, which can be used to forecast future EPS.
+It also helps to find Pro-Forma EPS.
+This calculation is based on the normalized net income that excludes non-recurring expenses.
+Pro-Forma EPS aims to find the stream of earnings from operations, which can be used to forecast future EPS.

 Pro-Forma EPS Formula

-- Please note Incremental Adjustment are additional value item that is created when two companies merge.
+- Please note that incremental adjustments are an added value item created when two companies merge.

-- For example, an E-commerce company merges with the courier company.
-Through this merger, e-commerce company can save its original courier cost, which was paid to third party courier company earlier.
-With this company is using its own resources which leads to an increase in profit and reduce cost.
+- For example, an E-commerce company merges with a courier company.
+This company is using its resources, which leads to increased profit and reduced costs.
+Through this merger, an e-commerce company can save its original courier cost, which was paid to third-party courier companies earlier.

 How to Calculate Pro-Forma Earnings per Share (EPS)?